 It is recommended to use at least the source, medium, and campaign parameters.
 UTM parameters can be easily added to links using the Google Campaign URL Builder or self-made Excel.

-View is a “result folder” in Google Analytics.
+A view is a sort of “result folder” in Google Analytics.
 It often refers to a portion of site traffic or content for which you want to create your own view in analytics.
 Examples:

 - Part of site traffic (e.g. specific language, subsection, audience)

-- Alternative version of the data (e.g. useless parameters removed from page names)
+- An alternative version of the data (e.g. useless parameters removed from page names)

 It is often a good idea to keep at least one view with no filters added for backup.